Propagation-Based Vulnerability Impact Assessment for Software Supply Chains: Implementation

-\textbf{Vulnerable Function Identification.} For the filtering process, we use the GPT-4o-mini API provided by OpenAI~\cite{gpt-4o-mini} to filter out the vulnerability-irrelevant VF candidates.
+\textbf{Vulnerable Function Identification.} For the filtering process, we use the GPT-4o-mini API provided by OpenAI to filter out the vulnerability-irrelevant VF candidates.
+We also test other mainstream LLMs (\textit{e.g.,} Gemini 2.5 Flash and Claude Sonnet 4) as well as a locally deployed open-source model (Qwen2.5-Coder-32B-Instruct).
+Their results are comparable, indicating that our approach benefits from the general reasoning and semantic understanding capabilities of modern LLMs rather than any specific proprietary service.
+Since the interface to different models is unified, substituting one for another does not affect the overall workflow.

 \textbf{Vulnerability Propagation Analysis.} We query the dependency graph stored in the Neo4j database to obtain all the downstream dependencies of specific {\vpsp}.
-To verify whether a downstream {\vpspv} imports an upstream {\vpspv}, we use the Java Dependency Analysis Tool (jdeps) tool provided by the OpenJDK~\cite{openjdkJavaDependency} to analyze the JAR files.
-To quickly determine whether an upstream method is called by in a downstream {\vpspv}, we utilize the ASM~\cite{asmASMJava} to parse and search in the bytecode of the JAR files.
-For CG-level analysis, we use Soot~\cite{vallee2010soot} to analyze the bytecode of JAR files and generate call graphs.
+To verify whether a downstream {\vpspv} imports an upstream {\vpspv}, we use Java Dependency Analysis Tool to analyze the JAR files.
+To quickly determine whether an upstream method is called by in a downstream {\vpspv}, we utilize Java ASM to parse and search in the bytecode of JAR files.
+For CG-level analysis, we use Soot~\cite{vallee2010soot} to analyze JAR files and generate CGs.